You are listening to the Sean Hannity Radio Show Podcast.

 You want to be a part of the program.

-If you if you listen to the meet, oh Trump's hundred days of disaster.
+If you listen to the meeting, oh, Trump's 100 days of disaster.

-Now Congress could be moving a little more quickly, and and frankly, the fact that their approval rating is so low, like twelve percent, as I pointed out yesterday, is indicative of them not being prepared for the moment that they were begging for, which was they want to lead.
+And frankly, the fact that their approval rating is so low, like 12%, as I pointed out yesterday, is indicative of them not being prepared for the moment that they were begging for, which was they want to lead.

-I mean, here's a president that number put an originalist on the Supreme Court who personally made calls to so many companies that have promised fiat Chrysler Ford GM Carrier, and the list goes on.
+I mean, here's a president that put an originalist on the Supreme Court who personally made calls to so many companies that have promised Fiat Chrysler, Ford, GM, Carrier, and the list goes on.

 All of these different companies that are now building and promising to spend billions of dollars and create hundreds of thousands of millions of jobs ultimately.